 - A.1 All courses must begin over a body of water. - A.2 All courses must be 10 metres wide over the total length of the course. - A.3 The body of water must be a minimum of 15 metres wide and at least 65 metres long. - A.4 Where applicable, the body of water must provide a minimum safety area of 20 metres before G1.
-However, if the location allows, the safety area is recommended to be as large as possible. - A.4.1 The body of water must provide a minimum depth of 0.60 metres over the minimum width from the beginning of the pond to G2. - A.4.2 The minimum requirements for the depth of the pond beginning at G2 and sloping gradually up to the end of the pond is permitted, as long as a minimum depth is provided of: - 0.50 metres at G3. to - 0.40 metres at G4. - A.4.2.3 The above-described dimensions of the pond apply also for Freestyle. - A.4.3 For safety reasons, the water level must be kept high enough to provide a smooth transition from the water level to the ground surface around the exit sides of the pond (as a rule of thumb a difference of approx. two-finger- width or less). - A.4.4 If the water is deeper than 1.5 metres, suitably equipped rescue personnel are required. - A.5 All courses must have a safety zone of 5 metres along both sides, and at the end of the course between the course sidelines and the spectator areas, indicated by marking devices, which shall not be higher than 5 metres and acceptable to the CJ and CTD. - A.6 Gate Area and Target Area - A.6.1 The gate area is the part of the course between G1 and G5 in Carved Speed and Drag Distance, in Zone Accuracy the gate area from G1 to the waterline. - A.6.1.1 On a straight course the distance between G1 and G5 is 50 metres; on a carved course the distance is 70 metres measured along the centerline. - A.6.1.2 The distance between G1 and the demarcation line between Zone 1 and Zone 2 is 50 metres. - A.6.2 Course markers for G1 in all events, G2, G3, G4 and G5 in Carved Speed and also G5 in Drag-Distance must be approximately 1.5 metres in height above the surface and be a minimum of 0.20 metres in diameter. - A.6.3 Course markers G2 through G5, if not specified otherwise, may be marker buoys with a minimum diameter of 0.20 metres. - A.6.4 The target area is the part of the course after the waterline, which must be indicated by sidelines made of line-type material, or markings clearly visible from above.
-The water line may also be marked at the discretion of the CJ. - A.8 All courses and video cameras/systems must be acceptable to the CJ.
+However, if the location allows, the safety area is recommended to be as large as possible. - A.4.1 The body of water must provide a minimum depth of 0.60 metres over the minimum width from the beginning of the pond to G2. - A.4.2 The minimum requirements for the depth of the pond beginning at G2 and sloping gradually up to the end of the pond is permitted, as long as a minimum depth is provided of: - 0.50 metres at G3. to - 0.40 metres at G4. - A.4.2.3 The above-described dimensions of the pond apply also for Freestyle. - A.4.3 For safety reasons, the water level must be kept high enough to provide a smooth transition from the water level to the ground surface around the exit sides of the pond (maximum 5 cm allowance). - A.4.4 If the water is deeper than 1.5 metres, suitably equipped rescue personnel are required. - A.5 All courses must have a safety zone of 5 metres along both sides, and at the end of the course between the course sidelines and the spectator areas, indicated by marking devices, which shall not be higher than 5 metres and acceptable to the CJ and CTD. - A.6 Gate Area and Target Area - A.6.1 The gate area is the part of the course between G1 and G5 in Carved Speed and Drag Distance, in Zone Accuracy the gate area from G1 to the waterline. - A.6.1.1 On a straight course the distance between G1 and G5 is 50 metres; on a carved course the distance is 70 metres measured along the centerline. - A.6.1.2 The distance between G1 and the demarcation line between Zone 1 and Zone 2 is 50 metres. - A.6.2 Course markers for G1 in all events, G2, G3, G4 and G5 in Carved Speed and in Drag-Distance must be a minimum of 0.20 metres in diameter and be 1.5 metres in height +/- 5 cm, measured from the surface They must be fixed in position in such a way that the centre axis of the marker may only move a maximum of 10 cm from their approved position. - A.6.3 Course markers G2 through G5, if not specified otherwise, may be marker buoys with a minimum diameter of 0.20 metres. - A.6.4 The target area is the part of the course after the waterline, which must be indicated by sidelines made of line-type material, or markings clearly visible from above.
+The water line may also be marked at the discretion of the CJ. - A.7 All courses and video cameras/systems must be acceptable to the CJ.